Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 pugs with harness

-Image Credit: Alice and Kuba Potocki, Shutterstock
+Image by: Alice and Kuba Potocki, Shutterstock

 Pugs + Allergies Don’t Mix

 Unfortunately, even if you love Pugs, these dogs are likely to trigger allergy signs in an allergy sufferer, just like any other dog breed can.
 All dogs produce allergens to a greater or lesser extent, regardless of their coat type.
 Allergens are normal dog proteins that set up allergies in susceptible people.
-They are produced in the dog’s skin, saliva or urine, and carried around by dander (dead skin cells), which is released constantly and is able to remain floating in the air for long periods of time.
+They are produced in the dog’s skin, saliva, or urine and carried around by dander (dead skin cells), which is released constantly and is able to remain floating in the air for long periods of time.
 This is the reason why even hairless dogs produce allergies.

 Pug Grooming Needs

 Despite their high level of shedding, you can try to keep it at bay with regular grooming.
-Here we’ll discuss the different methods to reduce shedding and keep your fabrics and furniture fur-free.
+Here, we’ll discuss the different methods to reduce shedding and keep your fabrics and furniture fur-free.

 Types of Brushes